 How Is the AP® Biology Exam Scored?

 Questions in the multiple-choice section are worth 1 point each.
-Your answers will be computer graded for this section.
+Your answers will be computer-graded for this section.
 The free-response questions section, however, is graded manually by AP Readers.
-The questions in this section are worth between 8 to 10 points for long-answer questions and 4 points for short answer questions.
+The questions in this section are worth between 8 and 10 points for long-answer questions and 4 points for short-answer questions.

 Now, it may not always be that the total score for each section equals an exact 50% of the total exam score itself.
 Sometimes, the multiple-choice section or the free-response section could add up to more than 50%.
 That’s why your scores are translated into a weighted combination.
 Let’s take a look at how that works.